Caustics Lightcurve

 The routine evaluates the magnification for each complex source position in

-decision logic, adapted to microJAX’s center-of-mass conventions and JAX-native solvers.
-Depending on the local configuration it either appliesmicrojax.multipole.mag_hexadecapole()
+w_pointsby reusing thecausticsdecision logic, adapted to microJAX’s center-of-mass conventions and JAX-native solvers.
+Depending on the local configuration it either appliesmicrojax.multipole.mag_hexadecapole()or falls back to the full contour-integration path implemented inmicrojax.caustics.extended_source.mag_extended_source().- Parameters:

 w_points (jax.Array) – Source-plane positions expressed in the center-of-mass frame of the first two lenses (or the lone lens when